 The School is accredited with the Canadian Association for Social Work Education (CASWE-ACFTS)

 Students gain valuable field experience with 700 hours of training in approved practice settings in Sudbury and beyond.

 Note: By March 1st of the first year of study, students must apply to the professional years, which allows them to advance in the program.
-To be considered for admission to the professional years, students must have taken BESO 1005 or SWLF 1006 and 1007 or ISWK 1006 and 1007, with a minimum grade of B (70%), Introduction to Sociology and Introduction to Psychology with a minimum grade of C (60%), and 12 credits in arts and science, and have submitted their application form.
+To be considered for admission to the professional years, students must have taken BESO 1005 or SWLF 1006 and 1007 or ISWK 1006 and 1007, with a minimum grade of B (70%), Introduction to Sociology and Introduction to Psychology with a minimum grade of C (60%), and 12 credits in arts and science.

 Second degree and transfer students:

 Programs for second degree students are planned by the Director of the School.
 According to university regulations, a student must obtain a minimum of 60 credits for a second degree, but more credits may be needed to meet the requirements of the Bachelor of Social Work.
 A second degree student may be granted permission to take some 2nd year courses at the same time as 3rd year courses, but must carry out the 3rd year placement during the spring session or the following academic year.

 Some students in the program are individuals with many years of experience in social services and related fields.
 For students with a minimum of three years of full-time experience in social services, the program offers challenge examinations which, if passed, constitute credit for SWRK 3605.